-3.0.1 As part of the requirements for the promotion of sites for residential development, an indicative layout drawing was prepared as part of the original Candidate Site Stage submissions.
+3.0.1 As part of the requirements for the promotion of sites for residential development, this Statement is accompanied by an indicative layout for a potential residential scheme that could be developed on the site.
 It should be emphasised that the accompanying layout is for illustrative purposes and that other design solutions for the site could also be reached.
-Notwithstanding this, the accompanying layout drawing has taken account of all the potential assets and constraints of the Site, as well as current Authority design guidance, and demonstrates that it is capable of delivering 21 units in a deliverable and sustainable manner.
+Notwithstanding this, the accompanying layout drawing has taken account of all the potential assets and constraints of the site, as well as current Authority design guidance, and demonstrates that it is capable of delivering 20 units in a deliverable and sustainable manner.
 The following information therefore expands on this principle.